-Pasalubong, or bringing home Souvenir Items is a popular Filipino tradition. of bringing home something from your travel back to your family, or to the host family/friends at the place you’re are traveling to.
-It is deeply embedded in our Filipino culture that products are produced for that reason or we sought ought items that makes it a pasalubong item.
+Pasalubong, or bringing homecoming gift is a popular Filipino tradition.
+Bringing home something from your travel back to your family, or to the host family/friends is deemed as a thoughtful gesture.
+It is deeply embedded in the Filipino culture that local products are produced for that reason.

 Still one of the best pasalubongs to buy, Cheding’s Peanuts has come a long way.
 Cheding’s Peanuts has been in Iligan City for decades.
 Tourists and travelers flock the store for its numerous delicacies to take home to family and friends.
 Their distinctive roasted nuts has earned the attention of a major airline company and is one of the local snacks served in flight.
 It is also the most sought out pasalubongs for any Iliganons who just got back from Iligan.